naacl-org/naacl-2022-website/_pages/home.md

 ## News

+| Jan 6, 2022 | The ARR January site is open for submissions, see [blogpost](/blog/ARR-open-for-submissions/).
 | Dec 23, 2021 | Added the [Calls for Affinity Group Workshops](/calls/affinity-workshops/).
 | Dec 21, 2021 | Added the Call for mentors and mentees for the [Workshop Pre-submission Mentoring Program](/calls/workshop-mentoring/).
 | Dec 9, 2021 | [Blogpost](/blog/responsible-nlp-research-checklist/) by the program chairs on the Responsible NLP Research checklist.